cotestatnt/Arduino-Google-API/README.md

 # Arduino-Google-API

-With **GoogleAPI Arduino library**, you can easily authenticate your device as OAuth 2.0 client without user interaction except for the first time when your application must be authorized in order to provide the user's consent.
+With **GoogleAPI Arduino library**, you can easily authenticate your Espressif (ESP8266 and ESP32) device as OAuth 2.0 client without user interaction except for the first time when your application must be authorized in order to provide the user's consent.

 Note that you will be warned about "unverified App".
 Just click on *advanced* and then go to *---your app name---(unsafe)*.
 (If you need, you can send a verification request to Google)